 I built this Windows 3.11 system by following the excellent guide provided by Dominus on the Vogons.org site.
-(I also got some ideas from an earllier, similar system.)
+(I also got some ideas from an earlier, similar system.)

 Note: If you want to emulate a Tseng 4000 video card instead of the default S3 card, you should change the dosbox.conf file in the DOSBox folder; study various DOSBox documents online for further information.

-To copy a file from your Win311 system to the desktop folder of your host Windows system, use the Copy File to Host Desktop item found in the Win31DOSBox program group.
+To copy a file from your Win31 system to the desktop folder of your host Windows system, use the Copy File to Host Desktop item found in the Win31DOSBox program group.

 Change the default host printer for this system by following the instructions in the Drive and printer options settings section elsewhere on this page.

 To copy from the "host" clipboard to the Win31 clipboard, press Ctrl-Shift-Alt-V. (This runs the Clipboard to Host item in the Win31DOSBox program group.)
 A message will appear briefly saying that the clipboard has been imported.
+(You may need to press the keystroke twice or more.)
 Now press Ctrl-V to paste that text into the current Win31 application.

-You may also want to experiment with pressing the Pause key (on a full-sized keyboard) or Ctrl-Alt-F4 (on any keyboard); these use different methods for importing text from the host directly to a Win31 applications; the method used by the Pause key may be able to copy accented characters; the method used by Ctrl-Alt-F4 will only import plain ASCII text.
+You may also want to experiment with pressing the Pause key (on a full-sized keyboard); this uses a different method for importing text from the host directly to a Win31 applications; the method used by the Pause key may be able to copy accented characters.
+You can also use Ctrl-Alt-F4 to paste from the host clipboard.

 To copy text already in the Win31 clipboard to the "host" clipboard, press Ctrl-Shift-Alt-C. (This runs the Get Host Clipboard item in the Win31DOSBox program group.)
 A brief message will appear saying the text has been exported.

 To toggle between windowed and full-screen mode, press Ctrl-Alt-Enter.
-(This and other keyboard shortcuts are different from those in standard DOSBox.
-Use the System Menu - the icon at the upper left corner of the DOSBox window - and choose Keyboard Help... for details.)
+(This and other keyboard shortcuts are different from those in standard DOSBox or DOSBox-X. Use the System Menu - the icon at the upper left corner of the DOSBox window - and choose Keyboard Help... for details.)

-Keyboard shorcuts: These keyboard shortcuts may be useful; they are not the same as the shortcuts in standard DOSBox!
+Keyboard shortcuts: These keyboard shortcuts may be useful; they are not the same as the shortcuts in standard DOSBox or DOSBox-X!